 The LectroFan Micro 2 is the best portable white noise machine I’ve used.
 The compact design makes it excellent for travel, and the speaker is good enough to mask external noise so you can relax at night.

-It has a rechargeable internal battery that lasts for up to 40 hours.
-With 11 internal sounds and the ability to use it as a Bluetooth speaker to play music, it’s a versatile device that gets everything right apart from the lack of an auto-off timer.
+It has a convenient rechargeable internal battery that lasts for up to 40 hours.
+With 11 internal sounds and the ability to use it as a Bluetooth speaker to play your own music, it’s a versatile device that ticks most boxes apart from the lack of an auto-off timer.

 - Doubles as a Bluetooth speaker.

-- Good internal rechargeable battery (lasts 40 hours for white noise, 20 hours on Bluetooth)
+- The internal rechargeable battery lasts for 40 hours with white noise and 20 hours with Bluetooth.

 - The buttons are quite small.